-Lincoln Green Energy Choice is being designed so that it increases the amount of renewable energy in the electricity that is already flowing into homes and businesses in Lincoln.
+Lincoln Green Energy Choice has been designed to increase the amount of renewable energy in the Town’s electricity supply.

 By replacing the burning of fossil fuels with the use of renewable energy resources such as solar and wind energy, Lincoln is working to:

-- Improve local air quality.
+- Reduce greenhouse gases.
 Energy generated from renewable sources, such as the sun and wind, does not create the greenhouse gases that cause climate change and does not pollute the air.

-- Encourage the development of additional local renewable energy projects.
-The Town will prioritize buying renewable energy from New England-based renewable energy projects.
-By creating additional demand for the electricity generated by those projects, Lincoln Green Energy Choice will help to stimulate the development of more local renewable energy projects.
+- Support New England-based renewable energy projects.
+The Town has prioritized buying renewable energy from New England-based renewable energy projects.
+By creating additional demand for the electricity generated by those projects, Lincoln Green Energy Choice helps to support existing projects and stimulate the development of additional projects.

 - Support local businesses and local jobs.
 Purchasing renewable energy from New England-based projects means supporting New England-based businesses and the jobs they provide to local communities.

 Unless you have a renewable energy system, such as solar panels, plugged directly into your home or office, you cannot purchase the specific electricity that is generated by a renewable energy project.
 The electricity flowing through the grid is a mix, and it includes electricity generated by renewable energy projects as well as those generated by fossil fuels, such as coal, oil, and gas, and other resources such as nuclear.
 The individual sources cannot be separated out at the level of the grid.